Please email your comments & questions to geovisual at comcast.net. Thank you.

 June 27, 2003 - Carter-King Peace Walk, Freedom Park (National Park Service), Atlanta, Georgia (USA).
 1.5 mile trail with six outdoor exhibits.
 Honors two Nobel Peace Prize laureates: Martin Luther King, Jr. [1929-1968] and Jimmy Carter [born 1924].
 Links the Carter Center & Library with the Martin Luther King, Jr., National Historical Site.
 Image shows former President Jimmy Carter & Coretta Scott King during the dedication of the Peace Walk.
 Click here for MLK monuments.

 2004 - Coventry Peace Trail, Coventry (England).
 Guides visitors to more than 30 landmarks beginning at the ruins of Coventry Cathedral and concludes in the scenic Priory Gardens.
-Described in a 12-page booklet published the city.
+Described in a 12-page booklet published by the city.
 Image shows logo of Coventry Peace Month 2004.

 2005 - Bradford Peace Trail: A Walk Around Bradford, City of Peace, Bradford (England).
 Created by Bradford: City For Peace and the Bradford Peace Museum.
 "A total of 29 different locations all with a story to tell."
 Click here for a 7-minute video of the trail on YouTube.